LSGcodes/LSGcodes/README.md

 - 📫 How to reach me **lesegoivsegows@gmail.com**

-- ⚡ Fun fact **Im a funny guy to be around you will leave with a smile just working with me.
-I take my stuff serious i do my work with perfection.**
+- ⚡ Fun fact **Im a funny guy to be around,leave with a smile By just working with me.
+I got in to tech just to hack pubg and gain more UC.
+Found out i still have a long journey to do that.

 <h3 align="left">Connect with me:</h3>
 <p align="left">